 Mosquitoes only need a very small amount of water on which to lay their eggs, and many places around your home can breed mosquitoes.
 Once they hatch, they don’t fly far from home, which means if you provide breeding grounds you will have adult mosquitoes!

-*THE KEY TO PREVENTING MOSQUITO BITES IS TO ELIMINATE ALL STANDING WATER FROM YOUR PROPERTY.
+REMEMBER!!
+THE KEY TO PREVENTING MOSQUITO BITES IS TO ELIMINATE ALL STANDING WATER FROM YOUR PROPERTY.

 You can have a significant effect on local mosquito populations if you reduce mosquito breeding areas on your property.

 Here are some tips on how you can reduce standing water on your property and protect yourself from mosquitos.

 - Store wheelbarrows, tubs, buckets, barrels, and kiddy pools upside down so that water cannot accumulate in them.